csdms/babelizer/paper/paper.md

 # Design of the babelizer

-The `babelizer` is a command-line utility that generates the glue code to bring a model that exposes a BMI from another language into Python.
+The `babelizer` is a command-line utility that generates the glue code to bring a model exposing a BMI from another language into Python.
 Because the BMI is a well-defined standard, the `babelizer` requires only a small amount of metadata to generate the glue code.
 The metadata depends somewhat on the language being wrapped, but includes the name